Uruguay (UY)

 The regulation on Trademarks established is Uruguay’s Trademark Law Nº 17.011 of September 25th, 1998.

-The application is filed at the Trademark Office.
+The application is filed with the Trademark Office (DNPI) Direccion Nacional de la Propiedad Industrial.

 Multiple-class applications are possible.

-A simple signed (non-legalised) power of attorney is sufficient.
+A simple signed copy (non-notarized nor non-legalised) power of attorney is sufficient.

 Foreign applicants do not need a domestic registration.

-Prior to registration, the trademark application is published in the Official Gazette (approx. 2 months after the date of the application).
+Prior to registration, the trademark application is published in the Official Gazette (approx. 2 months after the application date).

 National: